han-steve/VoxCraft-VR/README.md

-# VoxCraft VR - Experience Minecraft with the immersiveness of virtual reality
+# VoxCraft VR - Experience Minecraft with the immersiveness of virtual reality, built with A-Frame

 ![Cover photo](./Cover.png?raw=true "Title")